GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 * Marc Hebert — City and County of San Francisco, Human Services Agency
 * Darnell Sessoms — NYC Mayor’s Office for Economic Opportunity

-\----
+{{< /accordion >}}

+---

+{{< accordion kicker="Day 2" title="Wednesday, June 23, 2021 11:00 AM – 4:00 PM ET" icon="fas fa-copy" >}}

 ## Wednesday, June 23, 2021 11:00 AM – 4:00 PM ET

 ### Equity-Centered Design: Challenges in Government (11:00 am - 12:00 pm, ET)

-#### 18F’s research practice is evolving from user-centered design toward equity-centered design , an approach that addresses power imbalances between researchers and participants.
+18F’s research practice is evolving from user-centered design toward equity-centered design, an approach that addresses power imbalances between researchers and participants.
 Equity-centered design seeks to provide value back to participants.
 It provides mechanisms to identify potential hazards and harms in the services and products we create.
 Prioritizing equity can result in safer, more equitable access to government services for everyone, including those in marginalized groups.
 In this session we’ll share our vision of a more equitable 18F research practice, how we’re overcoming government-specific hurdles to engage in better collaboration with research participants and communities, and tips you can incorporate into your practice.

 In this session you will hear from the following speakers:

-*  Ben Peterson, 18F, GSA
+* Ben Peterson* — 18F, GSA
-* Julie Strothman, 18F, GSA
+* Julie Strothman — 18F, GSA

 - - -